Phoenix Nights: Series 1

 It's 'Singles Night' at the Phoenix club and house band Les Alanos and bouncers Max and Paddy are all looking.
 Brian is the most successful, though, when he accidentally runs over a woman's foot before buying her a drink and talking the night away.
 Throughout the episode, their relationship progresses, until Beverley (played by Jo Enright) reveals to Brian that she works for the DSS and was sent to investigate him for fraudulent disability claims.
 Despite Beverley's assertions that her feelings for him are genuine, Brian ends the relationship.
 Elsewhere, Paddy strikes up a relationship with Holy Mary's daughter Mary.
-The audition at the end of the episode is a man jumping around to 'nellie the elephant' wearing little more than a Macintosh and a soft toy of an elephant's trunk over his genitals.
+The audition at the end of the episode is a man jumping around to Nellie the Elephant wearing little more than a mackintosh and an elephant soft toy's trunk over his genitals.